MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Upgrade.Uninstall.UninstallGoBackButtonClicked

-This event sends basic metadata about the starting point of uninstalling an update which helps us ensure customers can safely revert to a well-known state if the update caused any problems.
+This event sends basic metadata about the starting point of uninstalling a feature update which helps us ensure customers can safely revert to a well-known state if the update caused any problems.

 ## Windows Error Reporting events

 ### Microsoft.Windows.WERVertical.OSCrash

 This event sends binary data from the collected dump file wheneveer a bug check occurs, to help keep Windows up to date.
 The is the OneCore version of this event.

 The following fields are available:

 - **ReportId**  WER Report Id associated with this bug check (used for finding the corresponding report archive in Watson).